- Director, Hematologic Malignancies and Hematopoietic Stem Cell Transplantation Division

 Blood & Marrow Transplantation Program

-Since its inception, Jefferson’s BMT Program has completed more than 1,000 bone marrow transplants, with increasingly impressive outcomes.
+Since its inception, Jefferson’s Bone Marrow Transplant Program (BMT) has completed more than 1,000 bone marrow transplants, with increasingly impressive outcomes.
 These include the region’s highest actual one-year patient survival rates, according to National Marrow Donor Program Center Specific analyses for 2013 and 2014.
 The transplant program now has an international reputation for its unique approach to haplo-identical transplants.
 Drs.
 Flomenberg, Grosso, Carabasi, Wagner, and Filicko-O’Hara all play important roles in the transplant effort.
-Dr. Neal Flomenberg continues to lead this program and remains an active clinical participant in all programmatic activities.

 In an October 2014 article published in the Biology of Blood and Marrow Transplantation, Jefferson reported “disease-free and overall survival at 2 years are 74% and 77%, respectively, consistent with the findings (of previous work) and supporting the use of this approach in earlier stage patients lacking a matched related donor.”